Luxury bag maker Tumi surges in market debut

 Doughty Hanson, which previously owned 84.3 percent of Tumi’s stock, is also an investor in Netherlands-based maker of activated carbon, Norit NV, which has filed to go public in the United States.

-Tumi competes directly with the world’s biggest luggage maker, Samsonite International SA, which tried to buy the company early this year, according to media reports.
+Tumi competes directly with the world’s biggest luggage maker, Samsonite International SA (1910.HK), which tried to buy the company early this year, according to media reports.

 “The company caters to an elite clientele, who can afford up to $2,000 individual luggage ... the company will only grow,” said Scott Sweet, senior managing partner at IPO Boutique.